Oakdale star making transition from football to wrestling

 “I was a little behind in conditioning and technique.
 Winning the Tim Brown was a very big step,” Harmon said.
 “I want to push as far as I can this season and win a state title.”

 His goal is reachable.
-Last year at Bakersfield, Harmon went 3-2 and fell a takedown shy of the semifinals and barely missed a state medal.
+Last year at Bakersfield, Harmon went 3-2 and fell a takedown shy of the semifinals, barely missing a state medal.

 “He was as close as you can get to a medal,” Strange said.
 “In any sport, you’ll be rusty if you haven’t done it for six months.
 Bronson is getting better every day.”